Unus mundus

+As Jungian analytical psychologist Marie-Louise von Franz pointed out, the term is quite different from that of the "oneness of reality" propounded by fellow Jungian Erich Neumann in 1952. von Franz claimed that Jung's conception rather denoted a sporadically activated "potential structure" in the "real inner and outer world.

 Jung and Pauli

 Model of unus mundus according to C. G. Jung.

 Jung, in conjunction with the physicist Wolfgang Pauli, explored the possibility that his concepts of archetypes and synchronicity might be related to the unus mundus – the archetype being an expression of unus mundus; synchronicity, or "meaningful coincidence", being made possible by the fact that both the observer and connected phenomenon ultimately stem from the same source, the unus mundus.

 Jung was careful, however, to stress the tentative and provisional nature of such explorations into a unitarian idea of reality.